franzmohr/Hotelling/README.md

-# Solving Linear Hotelling Models in Wolfram Mathematica
+# Solving Hotelling Models in Wolfram Mathematica
 ## Description
 The file <code>notebook.nb</code> contains the functions <code>Hotelling</code> which solves some linear Hotelling models.
 Currently, the function allows for
 - multiple initial product positions,